brettz9/asyouwish/README.md

 the application accessible via the add-on bar (though the contentScript may need to be expressed as an eval-able string currently since it may otherwise expect the script files to be stored within the AsYouWish addon).
-Note, however, that adding to the add-on bar will not be available on  browser restart; there is currently no means in AsYouWish allowed for genuine add-on registration (i.e., to appear within the Addons dialog and auto-load on browser restart), though it is planned for the future.
+Adding to the add-on bar so that it is available on browser restart is also possible as long as one registers it as an "addon" website.
+There is currently no formal means in AsYouWish to allow genuine add-on registration (i.e., to cause "addon" websites to appear within the Addons dialog), though it is a possible todo for the future.
 4. HTA files apparently provide, once the user has permitted their execution, full access to privileged APIs such as `ActiveXObject`, `execCommand`, and `window.clipboardData`.
 While it should be